bfenetworks/bfe/docs/zh_cn/sys_design/rmb_quota.md

     aiBasicInfo *bfe_basic.AiBasicInfo
     // serverConf caches the SvrDataConf before it is cleared by the reverse proxy. serverConf  bfe_basic.ServerDataConfInterface
+    // deducted marks whether this request has already been billed, to avoid
+    // duplicate deduction when HandleRequestFinish is triggered more than once. deducted    bool
 }

 func SetTokenAuthContext(req *bfe_basic.Request, tok *Token, promptToken int64, tags []bfe_basic.ApikeyTag) {